 Rookwood Pottery has a long history of delighting ceramics lovers from all over the world.
 The company is a Cincinnati Ohio favorite, and its history weaves throughout the story of Queen City.
-The pottery studio’s ceramics are well known around the world for their expert craftsmanship and stunning designs.
-Rookwood Pottery’s production is done at their flagship location in an 88,000 square-foot building at 1920 Race St in the vibrant Over-the-Rhine neighborhood of Cincinnati.
+The pottery studio’s ceramics are well-known around the world for their expert craftsmanship and stunning designs.
+Rookwood Pottery’s production is done at its flagship location in an 88,000-square-foot building at 1920 Race St in the vibrant Over-the-Rhine neighborhood of Cincinnati.

 Ceramics Have a Long History, Dating Before Ancient China

 Making ceramics dates to 28,000 BCE, and the earliest documented piece is known as the Venus of Dolni Vestonice.
 Ceramic works have been found in China dating back to 18,000-17,000 BCE, from which it spread to other regions of Asia.
 One of the first and most essential advances in ceramic history occurred with the wheel’s invention.
 This allowed the wheel-forming technique to take place.
 This process involves clay put on a wheel and formed into a vessel as it spins around.
 Porcelain was eventually created in China beginning in 1600-1046 BCE and was highly developed by 618-907 AD.

 At this point, it was starting to be exported and spread throughout the Islamic Middle East.
 By the Ming Dynasty (1368-1644 AD), porcelain was being exported to Europe.
 This Sino-European connection was established in large part by the journey of Marco Polo in the 13th century.
 Europeans would eventually figure out the process of how to make porcelain, thus expanding the market even further.
 Many of these advances in the development of ceramics contributed to the state of the American pottery and ceramics market in the mid to late 19th century.

 Maria Longworth Nichols Storer Starts Rookwood Pottery Company